ohduran/ohduran.github.io/_posts/2017-11-25-and-you-can-too.markdown

 But why on Earth would you pay attention to the first post?[^1]

 In both cases, the writer falls into what is called survivorship bias.
 Facing an uncertain situation and falling on your feet doesn't make it less riskier.
 It's only your perception of risk that has changed.
-And that makes all the difference, because a risky path has been rewarded, and thus it's likely to be taken again, regardless of the actual chance of making it right again[2].
+And that makes all the difference, because a risky path has been rewarded, and thus it's likely to be taken again, regardless of the actual chance of making it right again [^2].

 Financial analyst do that too on their reporting.
 Here's how: